roshantaneja/School_Notes/docs/US Literature/Hamilton/Unsung story lyrics.md

 You paved the way for dictators, supported coups and wars From East Timor to Cambodia, the body count soars
-But you dined with the elite, a member of the club While innocent lives were lost, shoved under the rug
+But you dined with the elite, a member of the club

+While innocent lives were lost, shoved under the rug

 So raise a glass to Kissinger, the architect of strife A legacy of bloodshed, a never-ending fight
-But let us not forget, as we sing this parody song That power unchecked can do so much wrong
+But let us not forget, as we sing this parody song

+That power unchecked can do so much wrong

+In the midst of the chaos, his power did increase
+But scandals and controversies, they never did cease
+From secret bombings in Cambodia, the truth he'd conceal
+His name synonymous with cunning, a master of the deal He'd spin a web of diplomacy, an intricate charade
+A Nobel Peace Prize winner, with a darkened accolade
+Behind closed doors, the whispers would grow
+As critics questioned his actions, the seeds of doubt they'd sow